 Focus on the four C’s of beginner content marketing and you’ll never have to read another post on how often to post on social media or write the perfect blog post.

 These are derivatives of your ability to harness the foundational principles of content marketing listed above.

 Anyone who tells you different is trying to sell you something.

-Don’t overinvest in platforms or tools.
+Don’t overinvest in platforms, tools or strategies.

 …and you won’t be a beginner for long.